Spark Energy is now Ovo

 If you’re not eligible for the Warm Home Discount, there is lots of other financial help available.
 Check out our guide to government grants and schemes to see what help you can get with your energy bills.

-No matter your elegibility, it’s also likely that you could save even more money simply by switching to a cheaper energy tariff than you would get from the Warm Home Discount.
-Give us a call on 020 3936 0059 to get a free comparison of the tariffs available in your area.
+No matter your eligibility, it’s also likely that you could save even more money simply by switching to a cheaper energy tariff than you would get from the Warm Home Discount.

 Account login: How do I sign in?